 It seems inappropriate to wish them a happy Mother's Day as their children languish in prison, or lie in a grave, for crimes they did not commit.
 Furthermore, it seems insensitive to merely ignore them for fear of not having the right words.
 I therefore want to take this opportunity to offer my best wishes to some of those mothers, to those I have worked with and continue to work with.

 I offer my best wishes to Evelyn Case.
 Her son Byron is serving two life sentences without possibility of parole for a murder he did not commit.
 Byron's petition to Governor Nixon for an absolute pardon is here.
 My two letters to Governor Nixon in support of that petition are here and here.
 My book on the case is here.
-The Kindle version, which I shall soon make free, is here.
+The free PDF version is here.
+Byron's case is gaining some traction, but I'll discuss that no further here.

 I also offer my best wishes to Alice Jackson.
 Her teenage daughter, Monalisa Espinosa, was murdered.
 The case remains unsolved.
-I have recently been contacted by Victor Jackson.
-Victor believes that his step-daughter was murdered by Anthony Allen Shore.
-Victor and I have quickly built a working relationship that has led to some new discoveries in the case of Anthony Allen Shore.
-Because of Victor, I have decided to resume blogging on a limited basis.
+Last year I was contacted by Victor Jackson.
+Victor and I have built a working relationship that has led to some new discoveries in several cases of interest to us both.

 On this Mother's Day, 2013, I offer my best wishes to Evelyn Case, Pat Ledford, Brenda Johnson, and Alice Jackson.